José Antonio Primo de Rivera: Early life

 José Antonio Primo de Rivera was born on Calle de Génova (Madrid) on April 24, 1903, the eldest son of the military officer Miguel Primo de Rivera y Orbaneja (who would later govern Spain as dictator from 1923 to 1930) and Casilda Sáenz de Heredia y Suárez de Argudín.
 From his father he inherited the title of Marquis of Estella.
 He never married.

 José Antonio Primo de Rivera can be seen at the left of the picture as member of the Boy Scouts during a visit of Alfonso XIII in 1918.

 His mother died when he was five years old, and he was subsequently raised by his father's sister, Maria Jesus Primo de Rivera y Orbaneja.
 He was privately taught at home, and learned English and French.
 When at university, he did not attend lectures until the second year of his undergraduate studies.
 He spent his summer holidays at the country estate of an uncle, where he practiced horseriding and hunting.

 Primo de Rivera went on to study law at the University of Madrid between 1917 and 1923.
 He helped to organize the student union there, Federación Universitaria Escolar, which opposed the higher-education policies of his father.
 He took undergraduate and graduate courses simultaneously and he obtained both his Bachelor and Doctor degrees in the same year, 1923.

 After graduating, he chose the "One-Year Volunteer" option to do his military service while his father was dictator.
 He served with the Ninth Dragoons of St. James cavalry regiment, stationed at Barcelona.
-He was court-martialed for punching a superior officer, the future Nationalist army leader, Brigadier General Gonzalo Queipo de Llano.
+In 1930, he was court-martialed for punching a superior officer, the future Nationalist army leader, Brigadier General Gonzalo Queipo de Llano.
+The incident occurred at the Lyon d'Or café in the Calle Alcalá and resulted in Primo de Rivera being dishonourably discharged.